josmac69/technical_challenge_l/4_data_architecture/README.md

 * `full`: flag indicating if parking lot is full
 * `full_timestamp`: timestamp when parking lot was full
 * `created_at`: timestamp when parking lot was created
-* `updated_at`: timestamp when parking lot master record was last time updated
+* `updated_at`: timestamp when parking lot master record was last time updatedtimestamp

+Assumptions:
-- Parking lot is an area designated for the parking of vehicles, usually outdoors and located near a building, shopping center, or public area.
+* Parking lot is an area designated for the parking of vehicles, usually outdoors and located near a building, shopping center, or public area.
-It typically consists of a paved surface with marked parking spaces.
+* It typically consists of a paved surface with marked parking spaces.
 It's capacity is fixed and defined by the number of parking spaces.

-- For different use cases we can have different types of parking lots - for passenger cars, for trucks, for buses, for motorcycles, for bicycles, for disabled people etc. These will require different handling by a system.
+* For different use cases we can have different types of parking lots - for passenger cars, for trucks, for buses, for motorcycles, for bicycles, for disabled people etc. These will require different handling by the system.

 ##### Parking lot master record audit events
+Overview:
-Table contains history of changes on parking lot master record.
+* Table contains history of changes on parking lot master record.
-Data are only appended to the table, no updates or deletes are allowed.
+* Data are only appended to the table, no updates or deletes are allowed.
 So no locking is required.
-Table will be indexed by parking_lot_id, timestamp and event_type.
+* Table will be indexed by parking_lot_id, event_timestamp and event_type.
+Other indexes would be added based on usage.
-Table will most likely be partitioned by date (timestamp rounded to full date).
+* Table will most likely be partitioned by date (event_timestamp rounded to full date).

 Structure:
+* `audit_id`: bigint automatically increased (bigserial) unique parking lot audit identifier
 * `parking_lot_id`: bigint parking lot identifier
-* `timestamp`: timestamp of the event
+* `event_timestamp`: timestamp of the event
 * `event_type`: type of the event
-* `metadata`: additional metadata
+* `metadata`: JSON record describing the event
 * `capacity`: capacity of the parking lot after event

 Parking lot master record audit events: